-Questions Questions Answers 1 Which scientist discovered that objects in water are lifted up by a force that helps them float?
-2 Who wrote a book explaining how animals and plants developed as the m ventality of the environment changed?
-Pain morning 3 Who invented the first steam engine?
-4 Who used peas to show how physical characteristics are passed from heuserhook y 1 parents to their children?
-Chic y House 5 Who discovered radium?
+Questions Answers 1 Which scientist discovered that objects in water are lifted up by a force that helps them float?
+2 Who wrote a book explaining how animals and plants developed as the environment changed?
+3 Who invented the first steam engine?
+4 Who used peas to show how physical characteristics are passed from parents to their children?
+5 Who discovered radium?
 6 Who invented the way of giving electricity to everybody in large cities?
-DESIGNATION OF THE 7 Who was the painter that studied dead bodies to improve his painting of people?
+7 Who was the painter that studied dead bodies to improve his painting of people?
 8 Who invented a lamp to keep miners safe underground?
 9 Who invented the earliest instrument to tell people where earthquakes happened?
-10 Who put forward a theory about black holes?
-County of the last
+1 10 Who put forward a theory about black holes?